 You will introduce new characters in season three: Travis Van Winkle will play a “Master of Self-Optimisation,” while NCIS: New Orleans actor Shalita Grant will portray Sherry, a locally famous “Momfluencer” obsessed with social media.

-Underworld star Scott Speedman is also joining, as Matthew, a CEO that will play into Joe’s story but, based on Joe’s recent relationships, won’t be around for long.
+Underworld star Scott Speedman is also joining the You cast, as Matthew, a CEO that will play into Joe’s story but, based on Joe’s recent relationships, won’t be around for long.